UmbertoAzadi/OUTLINE/README.md

  ### Configuration file

- There are two type of configuration file, both of them .property :
+ There are two type of .properties configuration file:

   **Configuration file for serializaton**